Maximum sampled conditional likelihood for informative subsampling: Numerical experiments

-We repeat the simulation for $R=1000$ times and calculate the empirical mean squared error (MSE) as $R^{-1}\sum_{r=1}^R\|\hbeta_{-K}^{(r)}-\bbeta_{-K}\|^2$, where $\hbeta_{-K}^{(r)}$ is the estimate at the $r$-th repetition.
+We repeat the simulation for $R=1000$ times and calculate the empirical mean squared error (MSE) as $R^{-1}\sum_{r=1}^R\|\hbeta_{-K}^{(r)}-\bbeta_{-K}\|^2$, empirical variance as $R^{-1}\sum_{r=1}^R\|\hbeta_{-K}^{(r)}-\bar\bbeta_{-K}\|^2$ and empirical squared bias as $\|\bar\bbeta_{-K}-\bbeta_{-K}\|^2$, where $\hbeta_{-K}^{(r)}$ is the estimate at the $r$-th repetition and $\bar\bbeta_{-K}$ is the average of $\hbeta_{-K}^{(r)}$'s.
 In each repetition, we generate the full data set and use a uniform sample of size 400 to calculate the pilot estimates.
 Results are presented in Figure~\ref{fig:logistic1}.
-For comparison, we also implement the commonly used inverse probability weighted estimator (weighted) and a naive estimator (naive) that is obtained by maximizing $\sumN\delta_i\ell(\btheta;\x_i,y_i)$.
+Since the empirical MSE is the sum of the asymptotic variance and empirical squared bias, we only plot the empirical variances and squared biases.
+For comparison, we also implement the commonly used IPW estimator (IPW) and a naive estimator (naive) that is obtained by maximizing $\sumN\delta_i\ell(\btheta;\x_i,y_i)$.
+We implement both the gradient normal (GN) based sampling probability and the LUS probability.
+For the LUS probability, with $\gamma=N/n$, the average subsample size would be smaller than $n$ so the comparison would not be fair.
+Thus we have to set $\gamma$ to be smaller than $N/n$ for different distributions of $\x$ in order to have a fair comparison.
+Since the sampling ratios $n/N$ considered here are small, this is equivalent to scale the LUS probability by numbers that are larger than one.

-{The simulation results in Figure \ref{fig:logistic1} can be summarized as follows: 1) The MSE of the Naive estimator does not decrease to zero with the increase of the subsample size, which suggests that the naive estimator is subject to non-negligible biases.
-2) Both inverse probability weighted estimator and our proposed MSCLE show that the MSEs decrease as the sample size increases, which suggests that the biases are not significant in both estimators.
-3) In all scenarios, our proposed MSCLE has smaller MSEs than the weighted estimator, which confirms our theory in Theorem~\ref{thm:2p}.}
+The simulation results in Figure \ref{fig:logistic1} can be summarized as follows: 1) The variance is the dominating term in the MSE and the squared bias is a small term for the MSCLE and the IPW estimators.
+2) The bias of the Naive estimator does not decrease to zero with the increase of the subsample size, which suggests that the naive estimator is subject to non-negligible biases.
+3) Both the IPW estimator and our proposed MSCLE show that the variance decreases as the sample size increases.
+3) In all scenarios for both the GN probability and the LUS probability, our proposed MSCLE has smaller MSEs than the IPW estimator, which confirms our theory in Theorem~\ref{thm:2p}.
+We see that the GN probability outperforms the LUS probability especially if the responses are balanced or if the covariate distributions have heavy tails.
+This is because the LUS probability is designed specifically to address imbalanced data and it does not take into account the structure information in the variance matrix represented by $\x$.

 To examine the impact of misspecification in the pilot estimator, we run the aforementioned simulation with the same setting except that we use a wrong pilot estimator.
 Specifically, for each component of the pilot estimator obtained from the pilot sample, we add to it a random number generated from a uniform distribution between 1 and 2, and then we use this misspecified pilot estimator to implement the all the estimators in comparison.
 Results are presented in Figure~\ref{fig:logistic2}.